 Students at the secondary level also have the opportunity to apply for acceptance into the Regional Governor's Schools Programs for grade 9-12.
-These programs include Appomattox Regional Governor's School for the Arts and Maggie L. Walker Governor's School for Governor's School for Government & International Studies.
+These programs include Appomattox Regional Governor's School for the Arts and Maggie L. Walker Governor's School for Government & International Studies.